MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

   /// `remove_BrowserProcessExited`, even if a new browser process is bound to
   /// this environment after earlier `BrowserProcessExited` events are raised.
   ///
-  /// Multiple app processes can share a browser process by creating their
+  /// Multiple app processes can share a browser process by creating their webviews
-  /// `ICoreWebView2Environment` with the same user data folder.
+  /// from a `ICoreWebView2Environment` with the same user data folder.
 When the entire
-  /// collection of WebView2Runtime processes sharing the browser process exit, all
+  /// collection of WebView2Runtime processes for the browser process exit, all
-  /// associated `ICoreWebview2Environment` objects receive the `BrowserProcessExited`
+  /// associated `ICoreWebView2Environment` objects receive the `BrowserProcessExited`
   /// event.
 Multiple processes sharing the same browser process need to coordinate
-  /// their use of the shared user data folder to avoid race conditions.
-For example,
+  /// their use of the shared user data folder to avoid race conditions and
-  /// one process should not clear the user data folder at the same time that another
+  /// unnecessary waits.
+For example, one process should not clear the user data
-  /// process recovers from a crash by recreating its WebView controls.
+  /// folder at the same time that another process recovers from a crash by recreating
+  /// its WebView controls; one process should not block waiting for the event if
+  /// other app processes are using the same browser process (the browser process will
+  /// not exit until those other processes have closed their webviews too).
   ///
   /// Note this is an event from the `ICoreWebView2Environment3` interface, not
   /// the `ICoreWebView2` one.
 The difference between `BrowserProcessExited` and